 The Company also has defined benefit post-employment plans in various countries of the world.
-Although some of these plans have elements common to defined contribution plans, the Company has accounted for these as defined benefit plans as they are not fully funded at a separate entity.
+Although some of these plans have elements in common with defined contribution plans, the Company has accounted for these as defined benefit plans as they are not fully funded at a separate entity.